 Singapore sure is a foodie’s paradise.
 Thanks to our melting pot of cultures, you can easily eat a different cuisine every day of the month.
-With so much variety of food, it’s not difficult to find vegetarian and vegan dishes.
-But where would you go for some of the tastiest vegetarian and vegan food?
+With so much variety in food, it’s not difficult to find vegetarian and vegan dishes.
+But where would you go for some of the tastiest vegan and vegetarian restaurants in Singapore?
 We’ve rounded up a few of our favourites.
 Even a meat lover will have to admit that these plant-based dishes are worth a try.

 At Ricciotti, "Fettuccine al Ragù dell’Orto" is the incredibly flavourful vegan version of the traditional Bolognese, made instead with Mediterranean vegetables and herbs in tomato sauce with organic EVO oil.
 Ricciotti also offers inventive thin-crust pizzas, complemented with a lengthy collection of Italian wines, cocktails, premium whiskies and craft beers.

 Address: 20 Upper Circular Road, B1-49/50 The Riverwalk, Singapore 058416

 Contact Number: (+65) 6533 9060

 Inspired by nature, The Botanic celebrates plant-based dishes with vegan, vegetarian and gluten-free plates.
 Being a vegan himself, Group Executive Chef Shannon Binnie has designed dishes that are more substantial, fortified with nutrient dense superfoods, whole grains and punchy sauces and herb oils that pack intense flavours in every bite.